 - two representatives from each college

 - one prisoner or prisoner representative (reviews prisoner research only)

 Federal regulations require inclusion of at least one member whose primary concerns are in scientific areas and at least one member whose primary concerns are in nonscientific areas.

 The non-voting Director of Human Participants Protection and Research Compliance staffs the committee.

 The Provost appoints members, with a view to ensuring cultural, professional and academic diversity.
 Membership is contingent on year-round availability.
 When the Board reviews research that involves a vulnerable category, such as children, prisoners, pregnant women, or persons with mental disabilities, consideration is given to the inclusion of one or more individuals who are experienced or knowledgeable about working with these participants.

 The IRB may, at its discretion, invite individuals with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the IRB.
 Such individuals will act as consultants and may not have voting privileges.

 An appointed member’s term is three years, with possibility of reappointment for one additional term.
-In order to ensure the availability of a physician to the IRB, the term of the physician member is not limited to two three-year terms.
+Eligibility is effective again after a hiatus of one year.
+If someone fills an incomplete term, they are eligible for two additional 3 year terms.
+In order to ensure the availability of a physician, physician’s assistant, medical professional, prisoner or prisoner representative to the IRB, the terms of the physician, physician’s assistant or medical professional member and the prisoner or prisoner representative member is not limited to two three-year terms.